Heartbleed: Bugfix and deployment

 Bodo Möller and Adam Langley of Google prepared the fix for Heartbleed.
 The resulting patch was added to Red Hat's issue tracker on 21 March 2014.
 Stephen N. Henson applied the fix to OpenSSL's version control system on 7 April.
 The first fixed version, 1.0.1g, was released on the same day.
 As of 21 June 2014, 309,197 public web servers remained vulnerable.
 As of 23 January 2017, according to a report from Shodan, nearly 180,000 internet-connected devices were still vulnerable.
 The number had dropped to 144,000 as of 6 July 2017, according to a search on shodan.io for "vuln:cve-2014-0160".

 Certificate renewal and revocation

 According to Netcraft, about 30,000 of the 500,000+ X.509 certificates which could have been compromised due to Heartbleed had been reissued by 11 April 2014, although fewer had been revoked.

 By 9 May 2014, only 43% of affected web sites had reissued their security certificates.
 In addition, 7% of the reissued security certificates used the potentially compromised keys.
 Netcraft stated:

 eWeek said, "[Heartbleed is] likely to remain a risk for months, if not years, to come."

+Cloudflare revoked all TLS certificates and estimated that publishing its certificate revocation list would cost the issuer, GlobalSign, $400,000 per month that year.